 - Policies must support innovation.
 A national GHG and fuel economy program should include flexibility to promote innovation, encourage additional real-world GHG reductions, and support investment in the United States.
 Congress should support technology-neutral policies that help build a sustainable market for electric vehicles and incentivize consumer choice.

 - Electric vehicles.
 Automakers continue to invest billions in electric vehicles (EVs) – which include plug-in hybrid, battery electric, and fuel cell vehicles.
-Currently, more than 40 electric vehicles ranging from cars to SUVs to minivans, economy to luxury are available to consumers.
-However, electric vehicles only make up roughly 2 percent of new vehicle sales in the United States and still face numerous barriers related to consumer interest and adoption.
+Currently, nearly 70 electric vehicles ranging from cars to SUVs to minivans, economy to luxury are available to consumers.
+However, electric vehicles only make up roughly 4 percent of new vehicle sales in the United States and still face numerous barriers related to consumer interest and adoption.
 A suite of complimentary policies is needed at both the state and federal levels – such as purchase incentives, expanded charging and hydrogen refueling infrastructure, and fleet purchases—to create a supportive marketplace for increasing EV sales.

 Connected And Automated Vehicles